Client Asset Management Platform (CAMP)

 The central module defines the product

-CAMP started as one feature and became the product’s hub — capabilities like client risk profiling are now being routed through it.
-Designing the connective module shaped the platform’s architecture far beyond the original brief.
-The most structural work isn’t always scoped as structural.
+CAMP started as one feature and became the product’s hub with capabilities like client risk profiling now being routed through it, shaping the platform’s architecture far beyond the original brief.
+I learned that the successful launch of a product MVP can result in taking a step back in consideration of new learnings from the design process.

 Lower the barrier before you defend the data

-Adoption lives or dies at the door.
-When too many required inputs stalled advisers, the fix wasn’t removing data — it was reading that advisers wanted the same fields on different timelines, and designing for all of them.
-Friction at onboarding outweighs almost any downstream feature.
+Adoption can be decided in one glance.
+When too many required inputs stalled advisors, the fix wasn’t removing data but understanding that advisors wanted different things on different timelines.
+Friction at onboarding can outweigh almost any usability issue.

 Bring PM in early, not at handoff